qihexiang/anelsonia/README.md

 `useURL` provides a way to access request url info.
 Visit API documents [here](https://qihexiang.github.io/freesia/modules.html#useURL).

-## In-direct magical functions
+## Pre-magical functions

-In-directy magical functions are functions that can be called outside of request handling process, and they return one or more functions that must be called in the process.
+Pre-magical functions are non-magical so they can be called outside of request process handling, but they return magical functions.

 ### createFlare